-The condensed consolidated financial statements of the Company, as of March 31, 2015 and December 31, 2014 and for the three months ended March 31, 2015 and March 31, 2014, have been prepared in accordance with the instructions on Form 10-Q pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
-In accordance with those rules and regulations, the Company has omitted certain information and notes normally provided in the Company's annual consolidated financial statements.
+The unaudited condensed consolidated financial statements of the Company as of June 30, 2016 and December 31, 2015 and for the three and six months ended June 30, 2016 and June 30, 2015, have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim information and with the instructions on Form 10-Q and Rule 10-01 of Regulation S-X pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
+In accordance with those rules and regulations, the Company has omitted certain information and notes required by GAAP for annual consolidated financial statements.
 In the opinion of management, the condensed consolidated financial statements contain all adjustments, except as otherwise noted, necessary for the fair presentation of the Company's financial position and results of operations for the periods presented.
-The year-end condensed balance sheet data was derived from audited financial statements, but does not include all disclosures required by U.S. generally accepted accounting principles ("GAAP").
-These condensed consolidated financial statements should be read in conjunction with the Consolidated Financial Statements and Notes thereto included in the Company's Annual Report on Form 10-K ("Annual Report") for the fiscal year ended December 31, 2014.
-The results of operations for the three months ended March 31, 2015 are not necessarily indicative of the results expected for the entire fiscal year.
+The year-end condensed balance sheet data was derived from audited financial statements.
+These condensed consolidated financial statements should be read in conjunction with the Consolidated Financial Statements and Notes thereto included in the Company's Annual Report on Form 10-K ("Annual Report") for the fiscal year ended December 31, 2015.
+The results of operations for the three and six months ended June 30, 2016 are not necessarily indicative of the results expected for the entire fiscal year.
 All significant intercompany accounts and transactions have been eliminated.